butelo/subtituleitor/README.md

 It will be made in python/PySide and will be multiplatform (linux, osx, windows)

 This tool is for my own use but if it works right could be public released.
-Anyway you can allways download the code from here and use it for anything you want.
+Anyway you can always download the code from here and use it for anything you want.